freddycct/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
-* training set accuracy of ?
+* training set accuracy of 1.0
-* validation set accuracy of ?
+* validation set accuracy of 0.979
-* test set accuracy of ?
+* test set accuracy of 0.953

 If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
+* What was the first architecture that was tried and why was it chosen? **I started with LeNet and I chose it because it was simple to train.**
-* What were some problems with the initial architecture?
+* What were some problems with the initial architecture? **Probably overfitted to the training set.**
 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
+A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting. **Added dropout layers**
 * Which parameters were tuned?
-How were they adjusted and why?
+How were they adjusted and why? **I tried various kernel sizes and changing number of filters, but did not improve my results significantly.**
 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?
+**Convolution layer helps to detect the edges within the traffic signs.
+Dropout helps to generalize the model by making the network smaller because when outputs are randomly chosen to be 0, the architecture becomes simpler.**

 If a well known architecture was chosen:
-* What architecture was chosen?
+* What architecture was chosen? **I tried Inception Model**
-* Why did you believe it would be relevant to the traffic sign application?
+* Why did you believe it would be relevant to the traffic sign application? **Well known model that is able to go deep while using less parameters than other well-known architecture.**
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well? **Training error < Validation error < testing error, with training and validation error decreasing after every epoch.**

 ### Test a Model on New Images